Yes, SES is nationally accredited through TRACS. For complete information about TRACS, please visit their website.

 Yes, we do.
 Through our transfer policy, one is able to transfer classes in from an accredited program for the purpose of completing a degree at SES.
 For complete details, contact the Admissions Office.

 Once all application items have been received in Admissions, the Academic Committee will require approximately 2 to 4 weeks to make a decision.

 The academic audit option is an official academic category.
 After acceptance to the audit program at SES, all audited classes appear on the student’s transcript.
 A class that is publically audited does not require application to the school, and therefore does not appear on a transcript.
-Note that not all classes are offered for public audit.
+Public audits are typically only offered for special classes at the request of the SES President.

 The Registrar would be delighted to review your unofficial transcript to determine if and/or how many classes will transfer in.
 Simply email your unofficial transcript to the Registrar making sure to indicate in which degree program at SES you are interested.